Poliomyelitis; Infantile paralysis; Post-polio syndrome

 The goal of treatment is to control symptoms while the infection runs its course.
-There is no specific treatment for this viral infection.
+There is no specific treatment for this infection.

 Symptoms are treated based on how severe they are.
 Treatment may include:

-Brain or spinal cord involvement is a medical emergency that may result in paralysis or death (usually from respiratory problems).
+Brain or spinal cord involvement is a medical emergency that may result in paralysis or death (usually from breathing problems).